ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ![Spinner](/wiki/shared/osu_spinner.jpg "osu! spinners")

-**Spinners** fill out the whole playfield in osu!.
+**Spinners** fill out most of the playfield in osu!.
 To clear a spinner, the player needs to hold the respective mouse/keyboard button and spin the cursor around the center as fast as they can.
 If the spinner was cleared early, they can continue spinning to acquire bonus score and regain more health.
 Spinners do not have hit windows, but will break combo and grant a `MISS` judgement when not cleared properly.

 Below the spinner is a display showing the current spin speed in revolutions per minute (RPM).